null-version-nova/musicscript/README.md

 # A word
 This mod is largely untested.
 I can not guarantee that it will work, but if it does not, please let me know so that I can fix it.

+Available only on Fabric and possibly Quilt for now.
+A Forge port and later Neoforged for newer versions of Minecraft will be in the works.
+Requires Architectury and Fabric Language Kotlin.